shambhavithakur/curatorbot/readme.md

     ```

     You should now see (myvenv) above the command-prompt&nbsp;path.

+4. To install the external modules that have been used in the project, make sure you are in the curatorbot folder and myvenv is active.
+Then, run the following command:

+    ```bash
+    pip install -r requirements.txt
+    ```

 4. Open the kyes.py file, which is in the code folder, and add your Twitter authentication tokens to the&nbsp;file.